GhostWording/PublicDocumentation/API/Sections/search.md

 ### Scenario
 When I enter some free text I want to have the best suggested texts based on my context.

-Exemple: give me the `2` best texts about `have a drink` for my english `en-EN` culture and assuming i'm a man:
+Exemple: give me the `2` best texts about `have a drink` for my english `en-EN` culture and assuming the recipient is Male (M):

-    GET http://api.cvd.io/search/stickers/fulltextsearch/have a drink?culture=en-EN&gender=M&top=2
+    GET http://api.cvd.io/search/stickers/fulltextsearch/?text=have a drink&culture=en-EN&gender=M&top=2

     [
             {